Displayr/rhtmlBuildUtils/docs/working_with_displayr.md

 ## The statechanged callback

 Displayr uses a modified version of the htmlwidgets package that will hand an initial state and a state changed callback to a widget.
 This allows user interactions with a widget to be persisted.
+There are more detailed documentation [here](https://github.com/Displayr/htmlwidgets/blob/master/vignettes/develop_advanced.Rmd#preserving-widget-state).
+In summary:

 The new render value signature is as follows: